p2pu/InventFest/Art & Design Tent/A&D Module-02-Welcome + Invent.markdown

-# Art and Design Module 2: DIY Quantified Self
+# Art and Design Module 2: Wearables

 Sensors allow us to track temperatures, increases in pressure, changes in sound.
 How can we use this data to inform our life decisions?
 How can we look at our behavior at a high level and see trends, ideas, habits we'd like to change?